aws-samples/aws-hpc-recipes/recipes/pcs/multiuser_demo/README.md

-# Multi-user PCS Compute Node Groups
+# Example: Multi-user PCS

 ## Info

 This recipe provides a pattern you can extend to build multi-user compute node groups with PCS, powered by a directory service with an LDAP interface.
 Examples for AWS Managed Microsoft AD and a self-hosted OpenLDAP server running on Amazon ECS are provided.
 It should be possible to extend the designs shown here to most directory service providers.
 Contributions are welcome!

-**Note** The code samples included here should not be used for anything beyond demonstration or training purposes, as they configures LDAP without TLS encryption.
+**Note** The code samples included here should not be used for anything beyond demonstration or training purposes, as they configure LDAP without TLS encryption.

 ## Usage